Honduras in World War I: Historical context

 Honduran cadets, at the beginning of the 20th century, most military uniforms were heavily influenced by the French style.

 In 1914, Honduras was going through a difficult time, despite the technological advances worldwide, it was still a largely agricultural nation, the country was going through a time of political instability and with an economy strongly influenced by foreign interests, especially American ones, and a foreign debt that was limiting the country's development progress.
 However, the country already had a considerable railway network that, due to the banana enclaves, developed to levels never seen before.
 In addition, Honduras lived in a social stability because the level of crime in the country was almost non-existent.

 Although years ago in the liberal reform attempts were made to open more diplomatic relations with other nations and informal economic relations were maintained with other powers by the beginning of the 20th century, Honduras's international relations were focused mainly to its Central American neighbors and the United States.
 When the war broke out in Europe on July 28, the news reached Tegucigalpa through intermediaries, generally by representatives of the powers in conflict and their press releases written in their capitals.
 These were assimilated according to the preference of those who ran the printed media, among them Paulino Valladares (El Cronista) and Froylán Turcios (Nuevo Tiempo).
-The chronicler accused his opponents of being “Frenchified,” while the New Times accused the supporters of the German Empire of being “Germanophiles.”
+The chronicler accused his opponents of being "Frenchified," while the New Times accused the supporters of the German Empire of being "Germanophiles."

 The United States consulate was concerned about the president's approach to German capital and that could lead the country to be a possible German ally in Latin America, in addition to displacing them as the dominant power in Honduras.

 Because it was perceived as a mainly European conflict and seeing that Honduras did not have any considerable weight in international diplomacy, the government of Honduras under the presidency of Dr. Franciscro Bertrand decided not to get involved in these matters.
-According to Honduran historians, there are reports from the US consulate pointing out President Bertrand's friendships with German businessmen, a situation that changed under pressure from Washington when it interceded in the war with the purpose of protecting its interests and containing the central powers in Europe.
+According to Honduran historians, there are reports from the US consulate pointing out President Bertrand's friendships with German businessmen, a situation that changed under pressure from Washington when it interceded in the war with the purpose of protecting its interests and containing the Central Powers in Europe.

 Formal declaration of War

-On May of 1917, reports that a Standard Fruit Company banana boat had been shelled and sunk by a German gunboat on the milk run between La Ceiba and New Orleans,this would cause President Bertrand to close the German consulates in Honduras including those in Puerto Cortes, La Ceiba, and Trujillo, and expelled their German diplomats.
+In May 1917, reports that a Standard Fruit Company banana boat had been shelled and sunk by a German gunboat on the milk run between La Ceiba and New Orleans,this would cause President Bertrand to close the German consulates in Honduras including those in Puerto Cortes, La Ceiba, and Trujillo, and expelled their German diplomats.
 Honduras was put under martial law, and people wishing to travel within the country's borders had to do so using an internal passport.
 Honduras formally entered World War I on July 19, 1918, declaring war on the German Empire.
 This decision, although late, responded mainly to political and diplomatic pressure, rather than to direct military reasons, as mentioned previously.